Ukraine and Russia: What you need to know right now

 SANCTIONS

-* The European Union cannot agree on whether or how to slap sanctions on Russia's lucrative energy sector.
-Germany says the bloc is too dependent on Russian oil for that.
+* The European Union cannot agree on whether or how to impose sanctions on Russia's lucrative energy sector.
+Germany and the Netherlands say the bloc is currently too dependent on Russian oil and gas to impose an embargo now.

 DIPLOMACY